klange/toaruos/docs/modules.md

 ### Hello World Module

-The following simple creates a simple "hello world" module.
+The following sample creates a simple "hello world" module.
 It prints "hello world" to the kernel debug log when it is loaded.

 ```c
 #include <logging.h>